boaglio/dockerfiles/boaglio/tor-browser/README.md

 ...
 ```

-Downloads files will be available in your local diretory */tmp/download* but you can change it:
+Downloaded files will be available in your local diretory */tmp/download* but you can change it:

 ```sh